Skip to content

 • Rolling your own?
 Both RunewardClients are thin, typed wrappers over the REST control plane and work standalone with zero third-party runtime dependencies.

-All adapters target the same control plane started with runeward serve (default http://localhost:8080) and expose the same method surface, named to match the MCP tools: create_sandbox, shell, python, node, read_file/write_file/list_files/search_files, list_approvals/approve/deny, kill_sandbox, plus audit/verify_audit.
+All adapters target the same control plane started with runeward serve (default http://localhost:8080) and expose the same method surface, mirroring the governed tool set: create_sandbox, shell, python, node, read_file/write_file/list_files/search_files, list_approvals/approve/deny, kill_sandbox, plus audit/verify_audit.
+(The client method names keep their original spellings even though the matching MCP tools are now runeward_create_citadel, runeward_kill_citadel, and runeward_list_conclave.)

 The governance contract every adapter preserves